okx/KIPs/docs/final/KIP-3.md

 **Swap Token Process:**

-- Address-holder sign a swap token transaction and make it broadcasted to one of OKExChain nodes
+- Address-holder sign a swap token transaction and make it broadcasted to one of OEC nodes
-- The OKExChain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other OKExChain nodes
+- The OEC node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other OEC nodes
 - Swap token transaction is committed on the blockchain by block proposer
 - Validators will verify the constraints on balance.
 The sold tokens and fee will be deducted from the address of transaction initiator
 - Add the bought tokens to the transaction initiator's address or recipient address if it's accomplished.